SNodeC/snode.c/README.md

 command@line:~/> echoserver echo tls --ca-cert-file <path to X.509 CA certificate> --cert-chain <path to X.509 certificate chain> --cert-key <path to X.509 certificate key> --cert-key-password <certificate key password>
 ```

 The demo code for this application can be found on github in the branch [named-instance-tls](https://github.com/VolkerChristian/echo/tree/named-instance-tls).
 Included in that branch is the directory *certs* where demo self signed CA certificate authorities with corresponding certificates for server and client can be found.
 This certificates have been created using the tool [XCA](https://hohnstaedt.de/xca/).
-The database of XCA can also be found in that directory.
+The database of XCA for this certificates can also be found in that directory.
 The password of the XCA database and the keys is always 'snode.c'.

 ***Warning***: Do not use this certificates for production!
 But the database of XCA can be used as template for own certificate creation.